 They should have in depth knowledge of your industry, the employment market and who’s hiring.
 Use their knowledge and experience to discover what employers look for in candidates and whether your qualifications and skills are relevant to particular roles.

-If you need more in-depth advice about your career direction, you should consider working with a career coach.
+However, they are not career coaches.
+If you need more in-depth advice about your career direction, you should consider career coaching.

 How to join a recruitment agency